christofolo/christofolo.github.io/musictheory.md

 7. Move 2—The 12th fret is E.
 8. Move 1—The 13th fret is F again.

+Practice Exercises:

+1. Play the G Major scale on the low E string and say each note.
+2. Play the F Major scale on the low E string and say each note.

 ## Part 5: Whole Steps and Half Steps

 The 221-2221 formula describes how big of a step you move from one note to the next.
 A half step is the smallest step that you can take.
 You only move 1 fret with a half-step.
 A whole step is 2 half-steps.

+Practice Exercises:

+1. When playing any Major scale, say which step you are about to do.

 ## Part 6: The Minor Scale Formula and "Major vs minor"